Top Destinations in the Costa Tropical

-There is much to see and do in Almuñecar; for more detailed information on this town visit the Almuñecar Section.
+There is much to see and do in Almuñecar; for more detailed information on this town visit our Almuñecar Travel Guide.

-La Herradura is the smallest of the Costa Tropical towns and is an appendage of neighboring Almuñecar.
+La Herradura is the smallest of the Costa Tropical towns and is a municipality of neighboring Almuñecar.
 It is a much quieter place, much like a sleepy seaside fishing village, although again, the summer months bring many visitors and the little town comes to life.
 Many say that La Herradura is the most picturesque of the 4 villages.
 It is so named “La Herradura” or “horseshoe” because of its beautiful horseshoe shaped bay which is surrounded on both sides by two points, Punta de la Mona and Cerro Gordo.
-Each point is capped with an ancient torre, or watch tower.
-To learn more about La Herradura, visit our La Herradura Section.
+Each point is capped with an ancient torre or watch tower.
+To learn more about La Herradura, visit our La Herradura Travel Guide.

 Nerja is located at the eastern most end of the Costa del Sol, about 5 minutes from La Herradura.
 It is a very popular tourist stop and for good reason.
 The town boasts a wonderful shopping district, beautiful beaches, panoramic views of the Mediterranean coastline and an endless selection of hotels, restaurants and bars.
 Must sees include the famous Balcon de Europa, a lookout that extends from the town out over the sea and the unimaginable Nerja caves, just outside of town.
 The smaller neighboring towns of Frigiliana and Maro are also worth a visit.